prometheus/proposals/proposals/0074-new-labels-values-api.md

 * **No metadata about further results**: responses do not indicate whether `limit` truncated the result set or how many total values exist, preventing the UI from making informed choices (show “more” affordance, refine query, etc.).
 * **No pagination/cursors**: there is no offset/cursor mechanism; UIs cannot page through thousands of label values without fetching very large responses that may time out or overload the server.
 * **Fragmented calls for full context**: clients must call multiple endpoints (labels, metric metadata, series queries) to assemble a page of enriched metric information, increasing latency and backend load.
-* **No streaming / incremental delivery**: the API returns the full result set only after query completion; clients cannot render partial results quickly for improved interactivity and perceived latency.
+* **No streaming / incremental delivery**: the API returns the full result set only after query completion; clients cannot render partial results quickly for improved interactivity and low latency interactions.

 ## Goals